Tony McAuley: Broadcasting career

-His musical ability led him to produce and direct a ground breaking Irish music programme titled As I Roved Out, a programme responsible for giving many musicians their first TV appearance; artists now well known such as Mary Black, Paul Brady, Christy Moore and others.
+His musical ability led him to produce and direct a groundbreaking Irish music programme titled As I Roved Out, a programme responsible for giving many musicians their first TV appearance; artists now well known such as Mary Black, Paul Brady, Christy Moore and others.

-In the 1983 he produced The Celts, a television series based on the book by Frank Delaney.
+In 1983 he produced The Celts, a television series based on the book by Frank Delaney.
 In his search for suitable music to accompany the series he came across Enya Brennan, member of the band Clannad whom he had filmed as part of his "As I Roved Out" television series.

 Tony went on to direct and record many television and radio series including a programme that brought together The Chieftains and Van Morrison.
 Other programmes included A Portrait of Derek Hill, In Performance, The Flight of the Earls and A Border Childhood.
 Throughout his time at the BBC he produced and presented numerous radio programmes and continued to present his Folk Club until the week before his death.